Changes in behaviour

 You may have heard the term ‘challenging behaviours’.
 The information on these pages uses the term ‘behaviours that challenge’ to emphasise that the person is not deliberately being ‘difficult’, and the behaviour can be just as challenging for them as for those supporting them.

 If you’re caring for or supporting a person with dementia, this information is for you.
 However these pages do not include information on walking about, or behaviour that is verbally or physically aggressive.
-For information on these behaviours see factsheets 501, Walking about and 509, Aggressive behaviour.
+For information on these behaviours see our information on Walking about and Aggressive behaviour.

 Carers – looking after yourself